 Can I make my 12v battery last longer between recharges?

 Yes.
-Batteries will always very slowly discharge to earth even when they are sitting on the grass so if your able to keep them up then so much the better.
+Batteries will always very slowly discharge to earth even when they are sitting on the grass so if you are able to keep them up off the ground then so much the better.
 By having the battery sitting on a short length of plywood which itself is on a couple of blocks of wood, then the battery's charge will last that little bit longer.

 Why don't you sell leisure batteries?